 Progress on Living Water Smart Actions

-Living Water Smart actions have seen a lot of progress since the plan was released.
-Below are some of the highlights.
-Further action by British Columbians outside of government is profiled on the Your Stories page.
+Living Water Smart actions and targets have seen a lot of progress since the plan was released.

 Doing Business Differently